 Easily one of the most famous Dutch people to ever live, Vincent van Gogh is a hugely influential and world-renowned artist, known predominantly for his bold and dramatic brush strokes which can be found in many of his most well-known paintings, including Sunflowers and The Starry Night.

 But how much do you know about the man behind the famous artwork?
 In honour of his birthday, let’s dive into the tumultuous life of Vincent van Gogh.

 Van Gogh’s early life in the Netherlands

 Born in the village of Zundert in Brabant on March 30, 1853, Van Gogh’s early life was filled with family, nature, and love.
-The eldest son of Protestant minister Theodorus van Gogh and Anna Carbentus, he had three younger sisters and two brothers.
+He was the eldest son of Protestant minister Theodorus van Gogh and Anna Carbentus

 Leaving home at the age of 11 to attend boarding school in Zevenbergen, Van Gogh showed little promise as an artist or as a student.
 He transferred to a secondary school in Tilburg at the age of 13, before dropping out halfway through his second year.